Sam Highfield for Stash SecSam Highfield

 As I stepped foot on the hockey pitch, I felt nervous.
 What would the boys think of my carefully prepared outfit?
 Had I packed enough pairs of shoes?
 Would James return my favourite kimono?

 The action started around me, a blur as I weighed up the pros and cons of the stylish and slick new adidas kit.
-At one point I noticed Potters Bar score from a short, huge pressure from South followed which resulted in two yellow cards and several greens but crucially no goal.
-In between deciding whether my shirt looked better tucked in or tucked out, I saw Potters Bar counter quickly and take the score to 2-0.
+At one point I noticed Potters Bar score from a short.
+Huge pressure from South followed which resulted in two yellow cards and several greens but crucially no goal.
+In between deciding whether my shirt looked better tucked in or tucked out, I saw Potters Bar counter quickly and take the score to two-nil.
 Sucker punch.

-A poor 15 mins after half time meant a 4-0 lead to the Bar, with some more clinical finishing.
-South ramped up the pressure, hitting the post and finally scoring from a short corner with 10 to go courtesy Mark at the back post.
-Further pressure didn’t quite lead to a miraculous comeback and the match finished 4-1.
+A poor fifteen minutes after half time meant a four-nil lead to the Bar, with some more clinical finishing.
+South ramped up the pressure, hitting the post and finally scoring from a short corner with ten to go, courtesy of Mark at the back post.
+Further pressure didn’t quite lead to a miraculous comeback and the match finished four-one.
 Now the game had finished, I started to sweat.
 The big reveal was moments away.

 As I unpacked my shower towel, I carefully kept my wears hidden.
 I didn’t want to ruin the surprise.
-Unprepared midfield teammates cried out beside me, forgetting 2 pairs of socks and 3 pairs of shoes between them.
+Unprepared midfield teammates cried out beside me, forgetting two pairs of socks and three pairs of shoes between them.
 “Not a problem”, I cried!
-I came to the rescue with my spare pairs of recently polished monk strapes, surely I must get man of the match now.
+I came to the rescue with my spare pairs of recently polished monk straps; surely I must get man of the match now?

 Fully clothed and with two shoes on, I marched with confidence to teas, strutting like nobody was watching.
 The elation would soon end.
-20 minutes later, my tracksuit bottom, shirt and knitwear combination resulted in me receiving lemon.
-Oh my dear Riccardo, how I have let you down!!
+Twenty minutes later, my tracksuit bottom, shirt and knitwear combination resulted in me receiving Lemon.
+Oh my dear Riccardo, how I have let you down!